 Application Tips

 1. Dilution Ratios: Dilute organic fish fertiliser according to the specific needs of your plants and the manufacturer’s recommendations.
 A common dilution ratio is 1:50 (1 part fish hydrolysate to 50 parts water) for soil drenching and foliar feeding.
-Always check the label for precise instructions.

 2. Timing: Apply fish fertiliser during the early morning or late afternoon to avoid the heat of the day.
 This prevents rapid evaporation and allows for better absorption of nutrients by the plants.
 For foliar feeding, ensure the leaves are not wet from rain or irrigation to maximise uptake.